jerji/resume/data.md

 jobs:
 -
   name: Beanfield Metroconnect
-  jobtitle: Network Systems Integration Developer
+  jobtitle: Cybersecurity AnalystFirst, of only two teams, in 2025, to complete the Meta track at Northsec, requirering diverse knowledge and experience.
-  dates: 2021/10 -- Present
+  dates: 2024/10 -- Present
   bullets: |
     - Leads security analyses of new and legacy equipment, from detection through mitigation and until full remediation.
 Identified multiple critical issues in a deployed, on-backbone device including authentication bypass leading to full administrative control.
 Discovered major vulnerability in physical access control system which allowed undetected access to corporate and production systems.
+    - Spearheaded the selection and implementation of a new vulnerability scanning solution (Nessus), enabling proactive identification and prioritization of security flaws across all network assets.
+    - Streamlined the vulnerability lifecycle by creating an automated tracking and notification system, ensuring critical findings were immediately assigned and actioned by engineering teams.
+-
+  name: Beanfield Metroconnect
+  jobtitle: Network Systems Integration Developer
+  dates: 2021/10 -- 2024/10
+  bullets: |

     - Spearheads development of infrastructure automation, minimizing human error and rapidly accelerating delivery of both products and services.
 Automated provisioning of end-user network equipment, eliminating technician on-site waiting time and allowing for more customer deployments per day.
     - Acts as embedded security liaison to the Network/Engineering organization, providing guidance and feedback during development and implementation.
     - Champions the safe adoption of open-source technology and contributions within the company, leading by example through work with LibreNMS, Oxidized, etc.